-On day five we start with covering the OS security features (ALSR, DEP, etc.) added to the Windows OS over the years, as well as Windowsspecific constructs, such as the process environment block (PEB), structured exception handling (SEH), thread information block (TIB), and the Windows API.
+On day five we start with covering the OS security features (ALSR, DEP, etc.) added to the Windows OS over the years, as well as Windows-specific constructs, such as the process environment block (PEB), structured exception handling (SEH), thread information block (TIB), and the Windows API.
 Differences between Linux and Windows will be covered.
 These topics are critical in assessing Windows-based applications.
 We then focus on stack-based attacks against programs running on the Windows OS.

-Topics: The State of Windows OS Protections on Windows 7, 8, 10, Server 2008 and 2012; Understanding Common Windows Constructs; Stack Exploitation on Windows; Defeating OS Protections Added to Windows; Creating a Metasploit Module; Advanced Stack-Smashing on Windows; Return-Oriented Programming (ROP); Windows 7 and Windows 8 Exploitation; Porting Metasploit Modules; Client-side Exploitation; Windows Shellcode
+Topics: The State of Windows OS Protections on Windows 7, 8, 10, Server 2008 and 2012; Understanding Common Windows Constructs; Stack Exploitation on Windows; Defeating OS Protections Added to Windows; Creating a Metasploit Module; Advanced Stack-Smashing on Windows; Using ROP; Building ROP Chains to Defeat DEP and Bypass ASLR; Windows 7 and 8; Porting Metasploit Modules; Client-side Exploitation; Windows Shellcode